White Dwarfs in Globular Clusters: Searches and Detections

+Optical and FUV data collected with HST and covering long time intervals (several years) also provided the opportunity to identify outbursting cataclysmic variables in a few globular clusters (\cite{shara04}, \cite{shara05}).
+This approach is very useful to unambiguously identify cluster cataclysmic variables, since the spectroscopic follow-up of candidates located in the crowded central regions is difficult (\cite{kni03}).

 On the basis of these X-ray and optical surveys of a dozen globular clusters a remarkable correlation has been found between the stellar encounter rate and the number of X-ray sources in the cores of globular clusters (\cite{Pooley03}).

-Simulations by \cite{Shara06} showed that the production rate of cataclysmic variables (CVs) in globular clusters is comparable to that observed in the field.
+Contrary to expectations, simulations by \cite{Shara06} showed that the production rate of cataclysmic variables in globular clusters is comparable to that observed in the field.
 Due to the high density environment in globular clusters, however, hard binaries dominate there, which have a faster evolution.
 Moreover, the simulations also predict a new class of cataclysmic variables that are formed by exchange interactions, i.e. without a common envelope phase.
-Such cataclysmic variables are formed preferably with donor masses on the main sequence of more than 0.7\,M$_\odot$ and are short-lived when compared to classical field CVs.
-These generally shorter lifetimes for globular cluster CVs imply a reduction in their expected number, at any given time, by roughly a factor of three.
-Another interesting prediction of these simulations is that the canonical 2--3 hours period gap observed among field CVs should be smeared out in the dynamically formed globular cluster CVs.
+Such cataclysmic variables are formed preferably with donor masses on the main sequence of more than 0.7\,M$_\odot$ and are short-lived when compared to classical field cataclysmic variables.
+These generally shorter lifetimes for globular cluster cataclysmic variables imply a reduction in their expected number, at any given time, by roughly a factor of three.
+Another interesting prediction of these simulations is that the canonical 2--3 hours period gap observed among field cataclysmic variables should be smeared out in the dynamically formed globular cluster cataclysmic variables.

 Numerical simulations by \cite{Ivanova06} accounting for binary formation via physical collisions (based on smoothed particle hydrodynamics) and for the metallicity dependence in the formation and evolution of close binaries also predict that the formation rate of cataclysmic variables and AM CVn systems (white dwarf binaries with one of the two white dwarfs undergoing a Roche lobe overflow) in the field and over the entire cluster are very similar.
-The formation channels, however, are more varied than those of the field counterparts: primordial binaries, post-exchange binaries, and physical collisions between main sequence and red giant stars.
+There is, however, a larger variety of formation channels for binaries in globular clusters than for their field counterparts: primordial binaries, post-exchange binaries, and physical collisions between main sequence and red giant stars.